primoitsolutions/primoitsolutions.github.io/about/index.md

 ---

 Hi There, I'm Mohan in my mid 30's residing in London.
 I'm a person who lives and breaths computers.
 My craze for them made me fly from India to London to do my Masters in Information Security and Computer Forensics.
 I have 8+ years of experience in Linux/System Administration.
 I'm passionate about working with open source technologies and enjoy troubleshooting complex Issues.
-More details about me can be found on my linkedin.<br />
+More details about me can be found on my linkedin profile.<br />

 <br>